drnic/searchcraft/README.md

 ## Credits

-* Thanks to [Store Connect](https://getstoreconnect.com/) for assisting the idation and development of this project.
+* Thanks to [Store Connect](https://getstoreconnect.com/) for assisting the ideation and development of this project.
 * [scenic](https://github.com/scenic-views/scenic) gem first allowed me to use materialized views in Rails, but I was iterating on my view schema so frequently that their migration approach - `rails db:rollback`, rebuild migration SQL, `rails db:migrate`, and then test - became slow.
 It also introduced bugs - I would forget to run the steps, and then see odd behaviour.
 If you have relatively static views or materialized views, and want to use Rails migrations, please try out `scenic` gem.
 This `searchcraft` gem still depends on `scenic` for its view `refresh` feature, and adding views into `schema.rb`.
 * [activerecord](https://github.com/rails/rails) has been one of the most wonderful gifts to the universe since its inception.
 As a bonus, it allowed me to become "Dr Nic" in 2006 when I performed silly tricks with it in a rubygem called "Dr Nic's Magic Models".
 I've made many dear friends and had a wonderful career since those days.